erik-norlin/FFR105-Stochastic-Optimization-Algorithms/README.md

 # FFR105-Stochastic-Optimization-Algorithms
-Course FFR105 at Chalmers University.
 Central parts here has been on classical optimization, evolutionary algorithms, ant colony optimization and particle swarm optimization.

 Solving the travelling salesman problem using ant colony optimization | Finding optima using particle swarm optimization |
 :-------------------------:|:-------------------------: